Chapter 7:

 The place was massive.
 White—completely white.
 Floor, walls, ceiling, even the rows of seats.
 The lights were bright and artificial, but not blinding.
 Just enough to make the space feel empty and cold.

 At the far end of the room was a huge wall screen.
-It was blank.
 Below it, a raised platform.
 Probably for announcements or observation.
-It was hard to tell.
+Hard to tell.

 Zeno leaned in slightly and whispered, “Feels like we’re in a lab.”